MunawirTwny4/Portofolio/README.md

 # Munawir **Front End Portfolio**
 ## About Me
 Hello!
-I'm Munawir, a passionate data scientist based in Palu, Indonesia.
-I specialize in leveraging data-driven insights to make informed decisions.
-With a solid foundation in Python, R, and deep learning algorithms, I've successfully implemented predictive models and conducted comprehensive data analyses.
+I'm Munawir, a software engineer living in Palu, Indonesia.
+With creativity and innovation, we can build an interface that makes things easier for users, based on a basic understanding of programming and algorithms accompanied by basic knowledge of HMTL, CSS, Javascript

 ## Education
 - **Tadulako University**